 Valletta II could be said to have been the more fruitful meeting for Africa, despite the fact that the Commonwealth is intrinsically linked with a history of colonialism and ideas bordering on subsidiarity.
 The Commonwealth also has fewer African state members than states represented at Valletta I. It is interesting that the EU, which is more associated with pushing for good governance, democracy and human rights protections failed to live up to its lofty reputation at Valletta I. The reasons for this are inextricably linked with the lessons of the two Valletta meetings.

 The Commonwealth in Valletta II showed that it has learnt from its experiences in North-South relations.
+[Though it is doubtful the lesson go beyond being better at messaging.]
 The Commonwealth has apparently understood the ineffectiveness of throwing money at a problem.
 The aim of Valletta I was encapsulated in the political declaration as follows: ‘We commit to address the root causes of irregular migration … Our common response will focus on reducing poverty, promoting peace, good governance, rule of law and respect for human rights, supporting inclusive economic growth….’
 However, the recommendation of Valletta I was to set up a €1.8 billion trust fund, in return for which Europe requested the swift, unencumbered repatriation of undocumented African migrants as well as the cooperation of African states in curtailing the movements of their own citizens.
 Give money, get results.
 CF my previous post on aid.
 Valletta II, on the other hand, was the arena for an attempt at contemporary dialogue.

 Valletta I, thus presumed that the promise of money would be sufficient to spur African states into action on Europe’s behalf.
 There also seemed to be within the political declaration a presumption of what Africa wants/needs.
 The presumption was settled without dialogue with Africans or their leaders.
 Somalia’s Prime Minister Omar Abdirashidali Sharmatke told the BBC: “What Africa needs today is not charity, but investment.”
 “The trust fund is not enough, 1.8 billion euros is far from enough,” said Mahamadou Issoufou, the president of Niger in the Sahel, which faces serious problems with migration and drought.“What we want is not just official development assistance in this form but reform of global governance.
 World trade must be fair.
 There must be more investment in Africa.
 Official development assistance is good but it’s not sufficient.“